 Now I have the difficult, but enjoyable, task of selecting something from the 262 items on my wish list.

 I’ve updated the theme here to Tarski.
 Pretty nice looking so far.

 We’ll be watching the pomp and circumstance with the kids this evening, perhaps with a tub of popcorn and some hot chocolate.

 I’ve liked WordPress because the interface has been straightforward, it’s easily upgraded, and the developers have done an excellent job of maintaining backward compatibility so I don’t have to think too much about it.
-I just noticed that my feed URI is in an infinite loop, and likely has been since I installed WordPress 2.7 […]

 I get the feeling that Rick‘s new job involves daily posts to his site.